 Fight Big Fish Off the Reel

 Once the fish get bigger, it’s more fun to rapidly reel in all your slack line and start fighting the fish off of your fly reel.
 If the fish is really big or if your fly rod outfit is really lightweight, the trout will take off and strip line from your reel.
 And then you will reel it back in and maybe repeat the process.
 This is where your drag comes in.
 The drag is just a fancy friction setting that makes it harder for your fly line to exit your reel.
 Easy enough.
-The trouble is, cheap drags stick.
-If your drag sticks and your big fish runs, often times the light tippet at the end of your fly line will break.
+The trouble is, cheap drags can stick or catch.
+If your drag sticks when your big fish takes off in a run, often times the light tippet at the end of your fly line will break.

 You don’t want that to happen.